khiav223577/atomically/README.md

   - First two args (`columns`, `values`) are the same with the [import](https://github.com/zdennis/activerecord-import#columns-and-arrays) method.
   - `on_duplicate_update_columns` - The column that will be updated on duplicate.
+  - `conflict_target` - Needed only in pg.
+Specifies which columns have unique index.

 #### Example